pilpod/Caritas/README.md

 ## To customize the page the organization needs to:

+- In order to the webpage to be able to render the Admin MUST FIRST add the content and the images for all the sections
 - Admin needs to Register (under ```/register```)
 - This route will be available only once
-- Admin can then login
+- Admin can then login (under ```/login```)
 - Admin then needs to create the organization profile
 - Upload Logo
 - Once the profile is created, Admin can only update the profile (can't be deleted)
-- In order to the webpage to be able to render the Admin MUST FIRST add the content and the images for all the sections
 - If an Admin forgets his password, could be recovered through the forgot password link.